paulkorir/cookiecutter-pypackage/README.rst

 --------

 * Testing setup with ``unittest`` and ``python setup.py test`` or ``pytest``
-* Travis-CI_: Ready for Travis Continuous Integration testing
+* `Github Workflows`_: Ready for Travis Continuous Integration testing
 * Tox_ testing: Setup to easily test for Python 3.6, 3.7, 3.8
 * Sphinx_ docs: Documentation ready for generation with, for example, `Read the Docs`_
-* bump2version_: Pre-configured version bumping with a single command
 * Auto-release to PyPI_ when you push a new tag to master (optional)
-* Command line interface using Click (optional)
+* Command line interface using Argparse (optional)

 .. _Cookiecutter: https://github.com/cookiecutter/cookiecutter